KevinWang676/KevinWang676.github.io/_pages/one-more-thing.md

 * **Entrepreneurship**: I am working on a startup project named [TalkTalkAI](http://www.talktalkai.com/).
 My goal is to let everyone enjoy the benifits of the development of AI-based speech technology.
 I have met and discussed with the partners of two venture capital corporations ([Y Combinator China](https://www.miracleplus.com/en/) and [Panda Capital](https://www.pandavcfund.com/f)) about my startup project.

 <h6> * bilibili is one of the most popular video-sharing platforms in China and it is often referred to as the Chinese version of YouTube</h6>

+*Technology alone is not enough.
+It's technology married with the liberal arts, married with the humanities, that yields the results that make our hearts sing --- Steve Jobs*